VictoriaMetrics-Community/homeassistant-addon-victoriametrics/README.md

 If you are looking for an efficient and easy to use way for long term storage of your Home Assistant data - just use VictoriaMetrics.

-This add-on makes it easy to run a Victoria Metrics Time Series Database on Home Assistant OS on ARM64 systems like Raspberry Pi 4 or AMD64.
+This add-on makes it easy to run a VictoriaMetrics Time Series Database on Home Assistant OS on ARM64 systems like Raspberry Pi 4 or AMD64.

 ## Replacement for InfluxDB and Prometheus

 VictoriaMetrics Time Series Database is 100% compatible with the Prometheus and InfluxDB line protocol.
 So Homeassistant is able to connect to VictoriaMetrics with the InfluxDB integration.
-In Grafana you can use the Prometheus or InfluxDB data source to use your data in your Victoria Metrics database.
+In Grafana you can use the Prometheus or InfluxDB data source to use your data in your VictoriaMetrics database.

 ## Much better long term storage

 VictoriaMetrics offers an ultra efficient compression for data storage, is highly optimized for time series data and has low RAM usage.
 So this is the perfect solution for long term storage of high amounts of data like all sensor values of your smart home.

-There are many reasons to switch to Victoria Metrics.
-Compared to other products Victoria Metrics offers:
+There are many reasons to switch to VictoriaMetrics.
+Compared to other products VictoriaMetrics offers:

 * better compression
 * better performance